jazz-lang/Jazz/README.md

 ```
 ## Function

-You can define new function is very easy, you cana assign this function to a new variable:
+You can define new function is very easy, you can assign this function to a new variable:
 ```ocaml
 let add = |x,y| x + y
 ```